 Attorney Dan Newlin Advocates for Victim’s Family

-Dan Newlin of Newlin Law, and an Orange County jury sent a strong message to would-be murders that not only would they be held criminally liable for their actions, but also would be subject to civil judgments against them.
+Dan Newlin of Dan Newlin Injury Attorneys, and an Orange County jury sent a strong message to would-be murders that not only would they be held criminally liable for their actions, but also would be subject to civil judgments against them.
 On October 4, 2007, now slain Orlando police officer Alfred Gordon was gunned down and killed by Hugo Terry and Davin Smith in a robbery attempt following Gordon’s withdrawal of cash from a Bank of America ATM.
 The two suspects were arrested two days later and were subsequently charged and convicted of first degree murder.
 Both Terry and Smith are serving life sentences without chance for parole.
 Officer Gordon was survived by his wife, Beverly and three children.
 Orlando based Attorney Dan Newlin was contacted by Beverly Gordon shortly after the murder and asked to serve as the advocate for the estate and the surviving family members.

 In 2010, with rumor that the suspects were potentially seeking to profit from their story, Dan Newlin encouraged the family to allow him to spearhead a civil lawsuit again them in an effort to secure a verdict against them and prevent profiteering from the murder of Officer Gordon.